EOSIO/vt-blockchain-bootcamp-starter/docs/windows-subsystem-for-linux.md

+## Install Windows Subsystem for Linux at
-Follow steps to install Windows Subsystem for Linux found at https://docs.microsoft.com/en-us/windows/wsl/install-win10 Open Windows Store and install Ubuntu 18.04
+Follow steps to install Windows Subsystem for Linux found at https://docs.microsoft.com/en-us/windows/wsl/install-win10

+## Download Ubuntu 18.04
+- Open *Microsoft Store*
+- Search for Ubuntu 18.04
+- Click "Install" at the top right of the page.

-Launch Ubuntu 18.04 and configure username/password.
+## Configure Ubuntu 18.04 on WSL
+- Launch **Ubuntu 18.04** Windows Application
+- Configure your username and password.